 Do You Have to Pay Taxes on Life Insurance?

-However, you may need to pay estate taxes if the amount passed down is very large.
+But you may need to pay estate taxes if the amount passed down is more than federal and/or state limits.

-You may owe income and capital gains taxes if you get rid of your own policy through a life insurance settlement or cancel it and take out the cash value.
+You could also owe income and capital gains taxes if you cash in your policy through a life insurance settlement or cancel the policy and take out the cash value.

 Find Cheap Life Insurance Quotes in Your Area